 So, you want to know all about the Japanese pension system.
 Whether you’re doing research before coming to Japan or you’ve just now decided to find out what is going on with that money being deducted from your monthly salary, don’t worry.
-The official explanations for this stuff can be a bit dry and poorly translated, but this easy breakdown should make things clear to even the most numerically challenged reader.
+The official explanations for this stuff can be a bit dry and poorly translated, but in Part 1 of our three-part “Understanding the Japanese Pension System” series, we’ll break it down to make things clear to even the most numerically challenged reader.

 In order to keep this simple, there are two categories most people fall into when it comes to pensions: